tursodatabase/libsql/ext/wasm/api/README.md

 ------------------------------------------------------------------------

-Certain files in the build require preprocessing to filter in/out parts which differ between vanilla JS builds and ES6 Module (a.k.a. esm) builds.
+Certain files in the build require preprocessing to filter in/out parts which differ between vanilla JS, ES6 Modules, and node.js builds.
 The preprocessor application itself is in [`c-pp.c`](/file/ext/wasm/c-pp.c) and the complete technical details of such preprocessing are maintained in [`GNUMakefile`](/file/ext/wasm/GNUmakefile).